shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 **1) `label` for `value` in `array`**

 This is the simplest and commonly used expression.
-This tells **ng-options** directive to loop through the arrays, and generate option element containing the current value.
+This tells **ng-options** directive to loop through the array, and generate option element containing the current value.
 The generated html looks like this:

 ![](https://lh3.googleusercontent.com/-sWj95dIg0Co/VA0e8YuM7UI/AAAAAAAASRY/kmmupaPV1Ac/h114/Screenshot%2B2014-09-08%2B07.06.16.png)